Do you know your own strength? All too often we highlight our weaknesses and downplay our strengths.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.

 Here are some thoughts to consider when it comes to knowing your own strength.

-It is going to be hard getting comfortable with your strengths, if you are not aware of what they are.
+It is going to be hard to get comfortable with your strengths if you are not aware of what they are.
 Or worse, if you don’t think you have any (which of course isn’t true, everyone has strengths in some form).

 So what are your strengths?

-When you are thinking about this, you might have a view different reactions.
-If your self esteem needs some polishing, you may struggle to get your list of strengths rolling.
-Most likely, your mind will automatically flick to your weaknesses and then start pondering your strengths.
+When you are thinking about this, you might have a few different reactions.
+If your self-esteem needs improvement, you may struggle to get your list of strengths rolling.
+Most likely, your mind will automatically jump to your weaknesses and insecurities.

 This is about uncovering your core strengths, the ones that make you who you are.